EdgarAllenExile/notehub/02. Projects/SICP/01BuildingAbstractionsWithProcedures.md

 Whilst this is only a very approximate and rough understanding, it is useful to be able to use.
 For example, a linear process (theta (n)) doubling the size doubles the resources used.
 Exponential processes multiply the resource utilization by a constant amoutn each time.

+### Exponention
+Processes that are linear and do not defer opperations or place things on the stack, are space theta one.
+Because they occupy constant space.